Peytoncl/Discord-Autocorrect/README.md

 # Discord-Autocorrect

-A simple, open-source, autocorrection system using "discord.py" to make your sentances grammatically correct.
+A simple, open-source, autocorrection system using "discord.py" to make your sentences grammatically correct.

 ## FAQ

-### Why is it shitty?

-Because I just started it.

 ### What packages does it use?